pylipp/financeager/README.md

     > fina remove 1 --recurrent

-Show a side-by-side *overview* of earnings and expenses (filter by date/category/name/value by passing the `--filters` option, e.g. `--filters category=food` to show entries in the categories `food`)
+Show a side-by-side *overview* of earnings and expenses (filter by date/category/name/value by passing the `--filter` option, e.g. `--filter category=food` to show entries in the categories `food`)

     > fina list